Last update: 09.30.2019

 For $10/month, you get 100 GB of traffic to use on VIP VPN servers.
 Some of them are in the US, but the majority is in Asia: Hong Kong, Taiwan, Japan, Singapore, South Korea, and China.
 As you might guess, these servers are oriented to users in Asia and gamers who need maximum speed and reduced latency.

 VIP VPN servers by Astrill offer not only increased speed but also increased security.
-With a multi-hop VPN connection, you connect to not one but two servers before establishing a connection to the endpoint.
+With a multi-hop VPN connection, you connect to not one but two servers before establishing a link to the endpoint.
 This makes tracking your traffic extremely difficult.

 Last but not least, the VIP VPN plan gives you a priority on regular servers in case the paid ones become overloaded.
 This means you shouldn’t notice any decrease in connectivity at any time.